seed-rs/seed-rs.org/crate/guides/server_integration.md

 A key advantage of this approach is that you can reuse data structures, and code that operates on them on both client and server.
 We use `Serde` to elegantly, and mostly transparently, handle [de]serialization.
-For example, we can use use the same struct which represents a database model on a server in Seed, without redefining or changing it.
+For example, we can use the same struct which represents a database model on a server in Seed, without redefining or changing it.
 This includes keeping the same methods on both server and client.